civictheme/monorepo-drupal/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist before requesting a review

-- [ ] I have formatted the subject to include ticket number as `[CIVIC-123] Verb in past tense with dot at the end.`
+- [ ] I have formatted the subject to include ticket number as `[CS-123] Verb in past tense with dot at the end.`
-- [ ] I have added a link to the JIRA ticket
+- [ ] I have added a link to the issue tracker
 - [ ] I have provided information in `Changed` section about WHY something was done if this was not a normal implementation
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas